Skip to main content

 Expanding Impact Through Wing 2 Wing

-In addition to his position at Marshall, Smith also co-founded the Wing 2 Wing Foundation with his wife, Alys.
-The foundation’s goal is to aid and empower underserved communities in West Virginia and beyond.
-The Ascend West Virginia program, a flagship initiative of the organization, encourages remote workers to relocate to the Mountain State, bringing new culture and economic prosperity to West Virginia and its surrounding cities.
+In addition to his position at Marshall, Smith also co-founded the Wing 2 Wing Foundation with his wife, Alys, to empower underserved communities in West Virginia and beyond.
+The foundation’s flagship initiative, Ascend West Virginia (WV), attracts remote workers to the Mountain State, infusing local communities with fresh talent, ideas, and economic activity.
+Building on that success, Wing 2 Wing launched First Ascent, a next-phase program designed to help Ascend alumni and other aspiring founders turn their talents into tangible ventures.

 Board Memberships and Ventures

-Beyond his commitments to West Virginia, Smith continues to influence national and international business through his involvement with DignifiHealth, Humana, Amazon, and First Ascent Ventures.
+Beyond his commitments to West Virginia, Smith continues to influence national and international business through his board involvements with DignifiHealth, Amazon, and JPMorgan Chase.

 Education